 Arrests and criminal charges are serious situations that need immediate attention.
 In fact, with the sheer multitude of crimes written into statute, not everyone can truly know whether they have done something illegal.
 Further, in some cases, the crime charged may be a lot more severe than the individual himself/herself even expected.
 Retaining the services of an experienced criminal defense attorney is essential to having a viable chance at defending criminal charges and mitigating the damage to his/her life.
-One such crime that many people do not truly understand is carjacking, and, especially the distinction between carjacking and automobile theft.
+One such crime that many people do not truly understand is a carjacking, and, especially the distinction between a carjacking and automobile theft.
 A 14-year-old boy has recently been arrested for allegedly carjacking and assaulting an elderly San Jose man, who was able to record the alleged crimes, as they happened in his own driveway.

 California Penal Code Provision 215

 Pursuant to California law, carjacking is defined as the taking of an automobile in the possession of another individual, from his/her person or immediate presence, against his/her will, with the intent to either permanently or temporarily deprive that individual of the use of the automobile, accomplished by means of force or fear.
 Additionally, even though the automobile may not be in an individual’s possession, if that individual is a passenger, and the aggressor does the same things in the sentence above, the aggressor may also be charged with carjacking.
 Thus, to successfully prosecute the crime of carjacking, the prosecutor must provide evidence of the following:

 - The defendant took an automobile which was not his/hers;

 - The automobile was taken from the immediate presence of an individual in possession of the automobile or a passenger;

 - The automobile was taken against that individual’s will;

 - The defendant used force or fear to take the automobile, or to prevent the individual from resisting; and

 - The defendant intended to deprive the individual of possession of the vehicle, either temporarily or permanently